flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-the-java-cycle.md

 Let's put our game faces on and start with a basic program.
-Visit the [github repo](https://github.com/flyingmachine/make-a-clojure-baby) for this post and clone that baby for all you're worth.
+Visit the [github repo](https://github.com/flyingmachine/make-a-clojure-baby) for the examples in this post and clone that baby for all you're worth.

 In the folder `ShiverMeTimbers`, you should find an article named `ShiverMeTimbers.java`.
 Here are its contents: